da21510/avl.github.io/recruit/webdev.md

 	* The more functional features you are able to complete on our checklist, the higher your engineering/salary level.

 ### We value 我們重視:
-1. **Speed 數度.** How quickly can you build a working app with a list of features? 多快速能架構好有各功能的網頁？
+1. **Speed.** How quickly can you build a working app with a list of features?
-1. **Code Quality 品質.** How easy is it for other engineers to maintain your app? 其他 engineers 很容易瞭解並維修你的code？
+1. **Code Quality.** How easy is it for other engineers to maintain your app?

 ### We will look at 我們評估:
 1. Your live web app with features as described by the exam, hosted on your own computer. 你的 web app live demo URL。